 Debra achieved worldwide fame when she was one of the six women being featured in Ari Seth Cohen’s inspirational film Advanced Style.
 She is a remarkable artist known for her wearable art and one of the nicest women you will ever meet.

-Extraordinarily creative and always energetic and full of life, Debra received me with open arms to New York and continued to invite me to her fabulous Advanced Style party in honour of Ari Seth Cohen’s brief return to New York (more on that in a couple of weeks).
+Extraordinarily creative and always energetic and full of life, Debra received me with open arms to New York and continued to invite me to her fabulous Advanced Style party in honour of Ari Seth Cohen’s brief return to New York.

 I have dressed up and played with clothes and textiles since I am 3.
 It was encouraged and allowed…this gave me and my sister the chance to explore and experiment through play.